Skip to content

 3. Now re-enable them, one at a time, until you can re-create the issue.

-Delete Microsoft Edge Data
+Method 3: Delete Edge Browsing Data

 1. Launch the Edge browser on your PC.